cirruslabs/cirrus-ci-docs/docs/faq.md

 or use [Compute Credits](pricing.md#compute-credits) for either private or public repositories.

 !!! note "No per repository limits"
     Cirrus CI doesn't enforce any limits on repository or organization levels.
-All the limits are on per-user basis.
+All the limits are on a per-user basis.

 !!! note "Cache and Logs Redundancy"
     By default Cirrus CI persists caches and logs for 90 days.
 If you bring your own [compute services](guide/supported-computing-services.md)